 What would we do without fluorescent tyramides?

-We run a multi user, multi discipline core research within the University of Edinburgh (SuRF).
-Tyramide reagents are regularly used within the facility- in fact, they are a critical reagent due to their abilty to ‘standardise’ multi and same species colocalisation and multiplexing experiments (protein and mRNA).
-Click this link to find out more about the tyramide products which are available.
+We run a multi-user, multi-discipline core research within the University of Edinburgh (SuRF).
+Tyramide reagents are regularly used within the facility—in fact, they are a critical reagent due to their ability to ‘standardize’ multi and same-species colocalization and multiplexing experiments (protein and mRNA).

 No cross reaction